 (3) after an applicant has withdrawn his or her visa application.

 According to the State Department’s website, applicants should wait 60 days for administrative processing to be completed before inquiring further with the Consulate:

 Some visa applications require further administrative processing, which takes additional time after the visa applicant’s interview by a consular officer….
 Most administrative processing is resolved within 60 days of the visa interview….
 Before making inquiries about status of administrative processing, applicants or their representatives will need to wait at least 60 days from the date of interview or submission of supplemental documents, whichever is later.

 But administrative processing may take much longer than 60 days.
 Administrative processing is a black hole because the reason for the temporary delay is obscured and the length of that delay is uncertain.
 Our firm usually follows up to check on the status of administrative processing after 60 days.
-We typically first contact the consular post, then if no timely response is received consider the following steps:
+We typically first contact the consular post, then if no timely response is received, we consider the following steps:

 - escalate the inquiry to a supervisor within the consular post

 - follow up through the committee that provides liaison between the Department and the American Immigration Lawyers Association